- How Can I Improve My Prostate Health?

 - Berries – abundant in antioxidants

 - Tomatoes – the best source of lycopene, a compound that gives tomatoes their vibrant red color.
 Lycopene is also a powerful antioxidant.
-You’ll get the most benefits if you cook tomato because the body has easier access to the antioxidant and sends it to your prostate.
+You’ll get the most benefits if you cook the tomatoes because it’s easier for the body to access the antioxidants and send them to your prostate.

-- Pomegranate juice – an abundant source of antioxidants and vitamin C, may inhibit the proliferation of cancer cells, also supports the function and health of the urinary tract.
+- Pomegranate juice – an abundant source of antioxidants and vitamin C, may inhibit the proliferation of cancer cells and support the health of the urinary tract.